 Process Action -

-Initially you will learn to do nothing & see how behaviour disappears all on its own, without having to be addressed individually or directly.
-This is to show you how to create a magnetic connection & begin to listen to what you horse is trying to teach you.
-You are learning to settle & balance your own thoughts & emotions which will allow you to communicate with your horse through a more subtle & sophisticated language of non-verbal sensory awareness.
-You are learning how to recognize mental & emotional imbalances in your horse & how to allow expressions so they can be brought to the surface & released.
-You will go back to teaching your horse specific actions eventually, but it will happen in a much different way.
+Initially we learn to do nothing & see how behaviour disappears all on its own, without having to be addressed individually or directly.
+This is to show how to create a magnetic connection & begin to listen to what you horse is trying to teach us.
+We are learning to settle & balance your own thoughts & emotions which will allow us to communicate with our horse through a more subtle & sophisticated language of non-verbal sensory awareness.
+We are learning how to recognize mental & emotional imbalances & how to allow expressions so they can be brought to the surface & released.
+We will go back to teaching your horse specific actions eventually, but it will happen in a much different way.

 Method Mental Boxes -

-Being serious in the arena but relaxed on a trail ride & spending all of your time in thought processes of the future & past.
+Being serious in the arena but relaxed on a trail ride & spending all of our time in thought processes of the future & past.
 Step-by-step plans of action & deeply held beliefs.
-These plans & normal thought processes eliminate your ability to see what's really happening & severely limits communication.
+These plans & normal thought processes eliminate our ability to see what's really happening, severely limits communication & connection.

 Process Mental Boxes -

-You are learning how to understand & eliminate all of these boxes in order to be in the flow of the moment with your horse.
+We are learning how to understand & eliminate all of these boxes in order to be in the flow of the moment with our horse.

 Method Drilling -